 TOP OF PAGE

-Near-InfraredThe shortest wavelengths of infrared region, just a little longer wavelengths than the visible.
+Near-InfraredThe shortest wavelengths of the infrared region, are just a little longer wavelengths than the visible.

 Noise CurrentsAny noise voltage or current that prevents precise measurements.
 Dark current and thermal noise (from amplifiers and resistors) contribute to noise in fiber optic systems.

-Noise Equivalent Power (NEP)The rms value of optical power required to produce an rms signal-to-noise ratio of 1; and indication of noise level which defines the minimum detectable signal level.
+Noise Equivalent Power (NEP)The RMS value of optical power required to produce an RMS signal-to-noise ratio of 1; and an indication of noise level which defines the minimum detectable signal level.

 NormalAlso referred to as line normal.
 An imaginary line that forms a right angle with a surface or with other lines.
-The word "normal" is often used rather than "perpendicular" when measuring/describing incident, reflected and refractive angles.
+The word "normal" is often used rather than "perpendicular" when measuring/describing the incident, reflected, and refractive angles.

 TOP OF PAGE